Bhir Mound: History

 John Marshall stated, based on his excavations during 1913–1934, that heavy masonry of the Achaemenid buildings formed the earliest stratum of the Bhir Mound site.
 He believed that Taxila formed part of the 20th satrapy of Darius I (called Hinduš by the Persians or Indos by the Greeks).
 This claim was considered dubious by several scholars. and it is invalidated by the current dating of the Bhir Mound site as beginning before 525 BC as Cameron Petrie suggests.
 Other scholars doubt if Taxila ever belonged to the Achaemenid Empire.

 In 326 BC, Alexander the Great conquered the area.
-Raja Ambhi entertained the Greek king here; he surrendered to Alexander and offered him a force of soldiers mounted on elephants.
-In 316 BC, Chandragupta of Magadha, the founder of the Mauryan dynasty, conquered Panjab.
+Raja Ambhi surrendered to Alexander and offered him a force of soldiers mounted on elephants.
+In 316 BC, Chandragupta of Magadha, the founder of the Mauryan dynasty, conquered Punjab.
 Taxila lost its independence and became a mere provincial capital.
 Still, the city remained extremely important as a centre of administration, education and trade.
 During the reign of Chandragupta's grandson Ashoka, Buddhism became important and the first monks settled in Taxila.
 Ashoka is said to have resided here as the vice-king of his father.
-In 184 BC, the Greeks, who had maintained a kingdom in Bactria, invaded Gandhara and Panjab again.
+In 184 BC, the Greeks, who had maintained a kingdom in Bactria, invaded Gandhara and Punjab again.
 From then on, a Greek king resided in Taxila, Demetrius.